 Some of the boys thrust long slips of paper down into holes and set them on fire, and so, achieved the glory of lighting their cigars by the flames of Vesuvius, and others cooked eggs over fissures in the rocks and were happy.

-we had of the grand panorama below were only
+we had of the grand panorama below were only fitful and

 The descent of the mountain was a labor of only four minutes.
 Instead of stalking down the rugged paths we ascended, we chose one which was bedded knee-deep in loose ashes, and plowed our way with prodigious strides that would almost have shamed the performance of him of the seven-league boots.
 The Vesuvius of to-day is a very poor affair compared to the mighty volcano of Kilauea, in the Sandwich Islands, but I am glad I visited it.
 It was well worth it.

-grand eruptions of Vesuvius it discharged massy
+of the grand eruptions of Vesuvius it discharged massy

 the firmament, and clouds of its ashes were wafted abroad

 and fell upon the decks of ships seven hundred and fifty

 miles at sea!
-I will take the ashes
+I will take the ashes at a moderate

 THE BURIED CITY OF POMPEII.